 Northwest Grilled Salmon

-Fresh Copper River salmon is one of the pleasures of our long, cool, Northwest spring.
-When we have a guest over for dinner or a special occasion, we buy salmon and a few other items for the grill and fire it up.
-Check out the price I’ve been paying for never-frozen Copper River sockeye.
-Don’t hate me for it:
+Fresh Copper River salmon is one of the pleasures of Northwest spring and summer.
+When we have a guest over for dinner, or maybe just a sunny day, we buy salmon and a few other items for the grill and fire it up.
+Check out what I pay for never-frozen Copper River sockeye, but don’t hate me for it:

 a package of Copper River sockeye salmon from Costco, showing price of $9.99/lb.